What Is a Split-Level House?

 A stacked split-level house is a type of split-level house that has several floors, which can be as high as five floors with several stairs.
 The entry of this type of split house is located at the base of the house for easy access.

-3. Split Foyer Houses
+3. Split Foyer Homes

 A split foyer house is a type of split-level house that is designed to have two levels.
 The layout always has the recreational room, garage and informal living room on the lower level.